ranjitjhala/flux-tutorial/typ/ch08_traits.typ

 === Indexing Slices with `usize`

-To use the `trait`, we must actually *implement* it for particular types of interest.
+To use the `trait`, we must actually implement it for particular types of interest.

-Lets implement a method to `index` a slice by a `usize` value:
+For instance, lets implement a method to `index` a slice by a `usize` value:

 ```flux